ryanyuyu/SOCVR-RoomInformation/README.md

 **Discussions** about whether or not **borderline** answers warrant flags are allowed, as long as you are actually interested in a discussion and you aren't trying to coerce users into flagging.

-**Comment flags** for rude/abusive comments are OK but **DO NOT** one-box the comment in out transcript as that might get chat flags which sort of defeats the goal in the first place.
+**Comment flags** for rude/abusive comments are OK but **DO NOT** one-box the comment in our transcript as that might get chat flags which sort of defeats the goal in the first place.

 You can request people to review a post to add **Close Votes**, but mind the bullet points under "General Expectations for Members".